Controversial billboard taken down in Greensboro after complaints it promoted conspiracy theories

 People who recently traveled north on N.C.
 68 near Interstate 40 likely saw the billboard promoting misinformation about the COVID-19 pandemic.

-Alongside an image of a Pepe the Frog — an cartoon image turned internet meme that is now deemed a "hate symbol" by the Anti-Defamation League — was a short message:
+Alongside an image of a Pepe the Frog — a cartoon image turned internet meme that is now deemed a “hate symbol” by the Anti-Defamation League — was a short message:

 “Tired of the Plandemic?
 Move to the Country!”